Gerard B.·August 21, 2025·7 min read

 Who is Eligible for the Non-Lucrative Visa?

-You're eligible for the NLV if you:
+You're eligible for the NLV if you are:

-• Are not already living illegally in Spain
+• Not living illegally in Spain

-• Do not plan to work or freelance in Spain
+• Not planning to work in Spain

 Financial Requirements for the NLV in Spain 2025